mburri/elm-swiss-station-departures/readme.md

 ## Installation and running

 Clone this repo.
+You'll need node/ npm installed - but the actual build tool is make...

 ```
 make watch
 ```

-Compiles and runs the app on http://localhost:8080
+Compiles and runs the app on http://localhost:8000